Read about the people involved in the PASTRES project.

 Nathan co-ordinates the communications work of the PASTRES project.
 He is based at the ESRC STEPS Centre in the UK, where he has worked for several years on communications across a set of projects related to sustainability and development.

-Ruby is a Project Support Officer at the Institute of Development Studies and works on administration and communications for the PASTRES project.
+Ben is a Project Support Officer at the Institute of Development Studies and works on administration and communications for the PASTRES project.
 Ben has an MSc in African Politics from SOAS University (2017-2019).

 Shibaji is a researcher and consultant based in Kolkata, India, specialising in audio-visual research methods.
 He provides methodological support to the PASTRES researchers, particularly in the use of the Photovoice method, drawing on extensive experience and research with the method in a variety of contexts.